Ericzklm/pokemonautomation.github.io/docs/SetupGuide/index.md

 You will also need 2 spare USB ports. (or 2 ports per Switch if you intend to run multiple Switches)

-**MacOS:**
+**macOS:**

-CC is functional on MacOS albeit missing a few features present on Windows.
-A distributable is available for Intel and M1 Macs on MacOS Ventura (13) or later.
-For MacOS Monterrey (12) and earlier, you will need to follow an extra set of instructions to build CC from source code.
+CC is functional on macOS albeit missing a few features present on Windows.
+A distributable is available for Intel and M1 Macs on macOS Ventura (13) or later.
+For macOS Monterrey (12) and earlier, you will need to follow an extra set of instructions to build CC from source code.

-If you are an experienced developer with MacOS, your help in making MacOS feature-complete would be greatly appreciated!
+If you are an experienced developer with macOS, your help in making macOS feature-complete would be greatly appreciated!

 **Other Platforms:**